Víctor Polay: Political activity

-He belonged to the APRA youth wing.In 1967, he entered the newly created National Technical University of Callao (UNATEC).He was elected, on the Aprista student list, as secretary general of the Federated Center of Mechanical, Industrial, and Naval Engineering.
+He belonged to the APRA youth wing.In 1967, he entered the newly created National Technical University of Callao (UNATEC).
+He was elected, on the Aprista student list, as secretary general of the Federated Center of Mechanical, Industrial, and Naval Engineering.
 In 1968, he was a member of the National Directorate of the Aprista University Command (CUA).

 In March 1969, together with José Carrasco Távara (later Minister of Energy and Mines), he was sent by APRA to a seminar for young and mid-level left-wing leaders in Costa Rica, organized by the German Friedrich Ebert Foundation and the Center for Democratic Studies of Latin America (CEDAL), directed by Luis Alberto Monge, who would later become president of Costa Rica.

 In 1969, he joined the APRA Conjunctions Bureau (a group of young members who worked daily and directly with Víctor Raúl Haya de la Torre) together with Alan García, Carlos Roca, César Vega Vega, Carlos Rivas Dávila, José Luis Pérez Sánchez-Cerro, Julián Alzamora, Alberto Valdivia, among others.

-In 1972 he was detained for several months in the Lurigancho prison, accused in the police courts of carrying out subversive actions against the military government of Juan Velasco Alvarado using dynamite in Ica and Lima.During that time, Polay Campos came into contact with leaders and militants of the Revolutionary Left Movement (MIR) and other left-wing groups.His judicial process even included Víctor Raúl Haya de la Torre himself.
-After being released, he traveled to Spain in September to study sociology at the Complutense University of Madrid, where he shared an apartment with Alan García and went to work with him in Geneva for three months in 1973.During his stay in Europe, he left Aprista militancy.
+In 1972 he was detained for several months in Lurigancho Prison, accused in the police courts of carrying out subversive actions against the military government of Juan Velasco Alvarado using dynamite in Ica and Lima.
+During that time, Polay Campos came into contact with leaders and militants of the Revolutionary Left Movement (MIR) and other left-wing groups.
+His judicial process even included Víctor Raúl Haya de la Torre himself.
+After being released, he traveled to Spain in September to study sociology at the Complutense University of Madrid, where he shared an apartment with Alan García and went to work with him in Geneva for three months in 1973.
+During his stay in Europe, he left Aprista militancy.
 Thus, in Geneva he got in touch with Carlos Pongo, who connected him in Paris with Máximo Castro, a member of the MIR Central Committee; he also formed a group to study Capital by Karl Marx.